3 benefits of our retirement plan services

 We help employees enroll, handle all of the accounting when it comes to the participant’s records, prepare year-end materials and compliance testing, and take care of Form 5500 filing (for qualified retirement plans).
 That’s in addition to making sure it’s the right retirement plan for the business and its employees.

-401K PLAN: This allows more flexibility to the employer to control how the plan will operate, but it also has the most rules to follow.
+401(k) PLAN: This allows more flexibility to the employer to control how the plan will operate, but it also has the most rules to follow.
 There is annual financial reporting for the plan as well.
 But with this option, the plan sponsor designs something that can work for their employee base.
 The company creates provisions for who is included in the plan, what type of contributions are made to the plan and limit when an employee takes a distribution.
-For a business owner who has a number of employees who are part-time or don’t work more than 1,000 hours a year, this plan may be an ideal option.

 There is also a retirement plan tax credit available to small businesses who start a plan.
 The credit is 50% of the startup costs up to a maximum of $500 and available for the first three years of the plan.
 It’s another significant benefit for a business owner starting or changing retirement plans.